tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **21 Jun 2025:**
+  * New 'command' action for events.
+This is a json array of commands that will be executed when the event happens
 * **18 May 2025:**
   * Fixed the 'area' sphere test.
 It was incorrect
   * Much improved caching for counting.
 This has a great effect on performance